Why Does My Cat Sleep on Me Every Night? All About Cat Sleeping

 1. Trust you

-Cats will only rest on their owners if they have deep faith in them and believe that they will do no harm to them.
+Cats will only rest on their owners if they have a deep trust in them and believe that they will not cause them harm.

-When my friends come to visit me, they also like to hold a cat in their arms.
-Of course, the cat does not want to.
+When my friends come to visit me, they too often want to hold a cat in their arms, but of course, the cat usually does not want to be held.

 2. You're warm

-Cats also often seek a warm, cozy place to sleep.
-Think about whether your cat often takes a break in the sun or sleeps on a piece of clothing you've just ironed.
+Cats also tend to seek out warm and cozy places to sleep.
+Consider whether your cat often takes a nap in the sun or on freshly ironed clothes.

-It shows that cats are smart and just want to find a warm place, because the human body temperature is a comfortable temperature for cats, and people will feel comfortable at the same time.
+This behavior shows that cats are smart and just want to find a warm spot.
+They find the human body temperature to be comfortable, and it makes people feel comfortable too.

-They feel warmest, especially when they're sleeping on your head, because that's the part of your body that gives off the most heat.
+They feel especially warm when sleeping on your head, as that is the part of your body that gives off the most heat.

-But there is one annoying thing, cats will purr when they sleep, I can't sleep when I hear it at night.
+But there is one annoying thing: cats tend to purr when they sleep, which can make it difficult to sleep at night.

 3. Feel safe sleeping on you